Baruch Spinoza: Rijnsburg

 Between 1660 and 1661, Spinoza moved from Amsterdam to Rijnsburg, allowing for a quiet retreat in the country and access to the university town, Leiden, where he still had many friends.
 Around this time, he wrote his Short Treatise on God, Man, and His Well-Being, which he never published in his lifetime, thinking it would enrage the theologians, synods, and city magistrates.
 The Short Treatise, a long-forgotten text that only survived in Dutch translation, was first published by Johannes van Vloten in 1862.
 While lodging with Herman Homan in Rijnsburg, Spinoza produced lenses and instruments to support himself and out of scientific interest.
 He began working on his Ethics and Descartes' Principles of Philosophy, which he completed in two weeks, communicating and interpreting Descartes' arguments and testing the water for his metaphysical and ethical ideas.
-Spinoza's explanations of essential elements of the Cartesian system helped many interested people study the system, enhancing his philosophical reputation.
+Spinoza's explanations of the essential elements of the Cartesian system helped many interested people study it, enhancing his philosophical reputation.
 This work was published in 1663 and was one of the two works published in his lifetime under his name.
 Spinoza led a modest and frugal lifestyle, earning income by polishing lenses and crafting telescopes and microscopes.
 He also relied on the generous contributions of his friends to support himself.

 Voorburg

 In 1663, Spinoza moved to Voorburg for an unknown reason.
 He continued working on Ethics and corresponded with scientists and philosophers throughout Europe.
 In 1665, he began writing the Theological-Political Treatise, which addresses theological and political issues such as the interpretation of scripture, the origins of the state, and the bounds of political and religious authority while arguing for a secular, democratic state.

 Before the publication of the Theological-Political Treatise, Spinoza's friend Adriaan Koerbagh published a book that criticized organized religion, denied the divine authorship of the Bible, and asserted that miracles were impossible—ideas similar to those of Spinoza.
 His work attracted the attention of the authorities, leading to his imprisonment and eventual death in prison.
+Around this time, Spinoza likely depicted himself as rebel fisherman Masaniello in a private sketchbook.

-Anticipating the reaction to his ideas, Spinoza published his treatise in 1670 under a false publisher and a fictitious place of publication.
+Anticipating the reaction to his ideas, he published his treatise in 1670 under a false publisher and a fictitious place of publication.
 The work did not remain anonymous for long.
 Samuel Maresius attacked Spinoza personally, while Thomas Hobbes and Johannes Bredenburg criticized his conception of God and saw the book as dangerous and subversive.
-Spinoza's work was safer than Koerbagh's because it was written in Latin, a language not widely understood by the general public, and Spinoza explicitly forbade its translation.
-The secular authorities varied enforcing the Reformed Church in Amsterdam's orders to ban the distribution of the blasphemous book.
+Spinoza's work was safer than Koerbagh's because it was written in Latin, a language not widely understood by the general public, and Spinoza forbade its translation.
+The secular authorities varied in enforcing the Reformed Church in Amsterdam's orders to ban the distribution of the blasphemous book.